-Revenues over the comparative periods have been positively impacted by the six acquisitions that we completed from the beginning of fiscal 2018 through the end of fiscal 2019.
+Revenues over the comparative periods have been positively impacted by the six acquisitions that we have completed since the beginning of fiscal 2018.
 In addition, we have seen increased revenues as a result of an increase in transactions processed over our GLN business document exchange as we help our customers comply with electronic filing requirements of US, Canadian, EU and Asian security and customs regulations.